 Risk of Delays

 When looking at buying off-the-plan you will be given an estimated time of completion.
 This could change due to unexpected circumstances.
 For example, suppliers could be out of stock or renting equipment delayed.
-Prepare for delays; make sure you have somewhere to live until your unit is complete.
+Prepare for delays; make sure you have somewhere to live until your property is complete.

 Risk of Non-Completion

-With OTPs there is also a risk that the building will not be completed and your contract becomes terminated.
+With OTPs there is also a risk that the property will not be completed and your contract becomes terminated.
 Lenders such as banks might provide developers with a preliminary loan approval before construction starts.
 The loan is likely to have conditions, such as selling a minimum number of units.
 If the developers can’t meet the conditions the loan won’t be granted and construction can’t continue.
 There are several reasons a contract might be terminated, which you should discuss with a solicitor.

 Get legal advice